Part I

 There was a show on PBS a month or so ago about a parrot with amazing language skills.
 Do you think maybe the flyers have designs on some future parrot civilization?

-I don’t any more about Keller, but if she wasn’t deaf and blind until she was fourteen months old, then she did have the dreaded syntax implanted.
+I don’t know any more about Keller, but if she wasn’t deaf and blind until she was fourteen months old, then she did have the dreaded syntax implanted.
 That explains something that always puzzled me about her.
 In the few actual cases of feral children that have occurred, cases where the children did not “learn” the syntax before they were three, the children without exception never acquired more than the most rudimentary ability to use language.
 Any half-way bright chimp could give them a run for their money in the application of language skills.
 But Helen Keller became quite articulate and accomplished.

 >Words alter the way the brain functions.
 This is natural.
 So is “the syntax of the mother tongue.”